appbaseio/reactivesearch/content/docs/search/functions/hosting.md

 ## Self Hosted Appbase.io

-With [Self Hosted Appbase.io](https://github.com/appbaseio/arc-k8s) and [kubernetes](https://kubernetes.io/) orchestration, you can deploy functions in the same infrastructure as of your ElasticSearch.
+With [Self Hosted Appbase.io](https://github.com/appbaseio/arc-k8s) and [kubernetes](https://kubernetes.io/) orchestration, you can deploy functions in the same infrastructure as of your Elasticsearch.
 There are multiple ways to [deploy OpenFaas](https://docs.openfaas.com/deployment/kubernetes/) with kubernetes.
 The recommended way is using [helm charts](https://helm.sh/docs/topics/charts/).

 ### Prerequisite